octopus-network/octopus-docs/src/guides/appchain-develop.md

 >
 > * The Chain Spec file could be placed under one folder of source code.
 E.g:[resources](https://github.com/octopus-network/barnacle/tree/master/resources)
 > * For the integration, please refer to the [Barnacle](https://github.com/octopus-network/barnacle)

+### Use the Indexer

+The Octopus Network will prepare an indexer for each appchain, which provide GraphQL interface and make frond-end development much more simplified than the RPC.
+Now each Appchain explorer is based on this indexer service.

+How to use the Indexer?
+Please refer to the [tutorials](https://doc.subquery.network/tutorials_examples/run-indexer/) from the SubQuery.